CRMs don’t necessarily provide ROI right out of the box. A successful CRM setup for your startup requires a strategy with goals and planning.

 It’s Completely Customizable

-Your CRM’s tracking architecture and integrations depend on your startup’s size and goals.
+Your CRM's architecture and integrations can be tailored to match your startup's scale and ambitions.

 A CRM Provides Access to Untapped Data and Insights